MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/crashes/react-native.md

         react-native bundle --entry-file index.ios.js --platform ios --dev false --reset-cache --bundle-output unused.jsbundle --sourcemap-output index.ios.map

-    > The Mobile Center Build service automatically generates a valid dSYM and source map .zip file, and uploads it to the Crashes service, meaning you can skip all these steps.
+    > The App Center Build service automatically generates a valid dSYM and source map .zip file, and uploads it to the Crashes service, meaning you can skip all these steps.

-2. Open the *Incoming* page under *Crash Reporting* on Mobile Center of the app.
+2. Open the *Incoming* page under *Crash Reporting* on App Center of the app.
 3. Upload the zip file.
-4. After the zip file is indexed by Mobile Center new incoming crashes will be symbolicated.
+4. After the zip file is indexed by App Center new incoming crashes will be symbolicated.

 ## Troubleshooting

-1. *How does Mobile Center parse your .zip file?*
+1. *How does App Center parse your .zip file?*

-    Mobile Center first looks for dsym directories at any level.
+    App Center first looks for dsym directories at any level.
 Then it looks for a source map by the title of **index.ios.map**.
 If **index.ios.map** does not exist, it uses the first **.map** file that is found.

 2. *Why are crash reports not visible after a few minutes?*